modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 In Modelica, size-expressions are described as function calls, meaning that they cannot be seen as acting on the type of the argument.
 This is changed in order to capture important cases of specifying array dimensions that would otherwise be typed as flexible sizes for no good reason.

 ### Component declaration with non-constant array size
-In Flat Modelica, component declarations outside functions may only specify constant array sizes.
+In Base Modelica, component declarations outside functions may only specify constant array sizes.

 #### Change and reason for the change
 In Modelica, array sizes with parameter variability outside of functions are somehow allowed, at least not forbidden, but the semantics are not defined.